-How much does it cost: Prices start from Dhs750 per month for Moonlighter, a flexible non-peak hours membership on a month-to-month basis; Dhs1,500 will get you a flexible membership with 24/7 access and additional perks; and it’s Dhs2500 per month when signing up to an annual contract, with no trade license fee, sponsor for five residents and 24/7 access.
+How much does it cost: Prices start from Dhs750 per month for Moonlighter After Hours, a flexible non-peak hours membership on a month-to-month basis; Dhs1,500 will get you a flexible membership with 24/7 access and additional perks; and it’s Dhs2,500 per month when signing up to an annual contract, including a trade license, sponsor for five residents and 24/7 access.

 What are the perks: With a focus on tech businesses, the space is built for entrepreneurs with open plan, bookable meeting rooms, coding cave and device lab to test your apps.

-What is it: DUPLAYS founders Ravi Bhusari and Derv Rao have established nook to help sports, fitness and wellness entrepreneurs set up and run their business.
+What is it: Ravi Bhusari and Derv Rao established Nook to help sports, fitness and wellness entrepreneurs set up and run their business.
 They offer commercial licensing and space in a collaborative working environment.

 What are the perks: Purpose-built studios and training areas with showers and changing facilities on site.
 Regular community socials, talks and training workshops.
 Plus, all co-working plans include a commercial license for your business, issued by DMCC.

-How much does it cost: One-day access with limited perks costs Dhs99; 10 visits per month plus additional perks costs Dhs899; unlimited access with all the perks costs Dhs1,499 per month.
+How much does it cost: One-day access with limited perks costs Dhs80 in the week or Dhs50 on weekends; 10 visits per month plus additional perks costs Dhs899; unlimited access with all the perks costs Dhs1,499 per month.